bcgov/wps/api/app/jobs/model_data.md

 All weather model produce outputs in GRIB file format.
 [Refer here for a description of what a GRIB file is](https://weather.gc.ca/grib/what_is_GRIB_e.html).

 A GRIB file contains one or more raster bands, in which weather data is presented in a grid format.
 Each raster band corresponds to one weather variable.
 (For example, temperature data points will be stored in a different raster band to wind speed data points.)
+When we fetch a specific raster band from a data grid (using gdal's `GetRasterBand(<band_id>)`), we get a 2-dimensional array of numeric values (usually floats) containing the values for the relevant weather variable.
 In order to coalesce the points on the data grid with geographic locations (such as lat/long coordinates), a geographic coordinate transformation must be applied.
 This coordinate transformation is performed in our backend, using metadata supplied by the source of the GRIB file.

 ## Data Sources